jacobh310/STA6257_Project/README.md

 # Instructions

-Create a GitHub page for the project
+Create a GitHub page for Jacob's Project

 ## GitHub:
 #### 1. Create a GitHub account and Sign in